Briggsc28/briggsc28.github.io/_posts/2015-08-25-Auto-update-your-TypeScript-Definition.md

 > We going to use gulp_tsd this allows us automate the process of using tsd, a tool provided by the DefinitelyTyped community, to fetch TypeScript definitions.

+## Example: Angular TypeScript definition fetched automaticly when the project is opened

 ### 1. Add the NPM packages

 * Create a new package.JSON file in the root of the project